 Guatemala is home to a wide variety of endemic bird species, many of which are only found in the country.
 These birds are known for their striking plumage and rare status, making them a must-see for birdwatchers and ornithologists.
 Conservation efforts are being made to protect these species, and it’s important that visitors follow guidelines and rules to help preserve them.
 A guided tour with a local expert is recommended to get the most out of your birdwatching experience in Guatemala and to help ensure that these unique and rare species are protected for future generations to enjoy.

-• The Horned Guan.
+- The Horned Guan.
 This striking bird is only found in the high-altitude forests of the Sierra de los Cuchumatanes in Guatemala.
+It can also be found at Los Tarrales Natural Reserve where you can take a full day Horned Guan birding tour.
 The male of the species has a distinctive red wattle on its head, giving it its name.
 The Horned Guan is considered an endangered species, with only a few hundred individuals remaining in the wild.

 Best Tips for Birding in Guatemala